 Eagles Bicentennial concert at Tampa Stadium – July 4, 1976

 The Eagles Bicentennial concert at Tampa Stadium in Tampa, FL included Fleetwood Mac and Loggins & Messina.
-This concert took place on July 4, 1976 and was the day after their show at the Omni in Atlanta, GA on July 3.
+This 4th of July Jubilation Concert was the day after their show at the Omni in Atlanta, GA on July 3.
 The Eagles concert in Charlotte, NC was earlier on July 1, 1976.
 According to newspaper reports, the show at the Sportatorium in Hollywood/Pembroke Pines, FL that was to have taken place July 5 was cancelled due to renovation delays at the arena.

 This July 4 show was one of the last to be performed by Loggins & Mesinna before they broke up.